top of page

 Section 6: Motions, proposals, and suggestions

 At a time when the Security Council is adopting more than 200 outcome documents per year, the role of “lead country” or “penholder” has never been more important.
 And yet the parameters of this practice are somewhat obscure.
 This is compounded by the fact that the Security Council itself does not publish an official list of the members which serve as penholders.
-However, there are some informal lists available, including a Table prepared by this website [1]:
+However, there are some informal lists available, including the Table posted below prepared by this website [1]:

 In the past, several terms were in use to describe the drafter of Council outcome documents.[2]
 Around the beginning of this millennium, the term "lead country" became more common.
 This term is actually more accurate than “penholder”, since these Council members also generally are in the lead in proposing new meetings on their issues, as well as for preparing Council missions to the field.
 Nonetheless, the term “penholder” – a colloquial American expression employed in the US Congress – came into widespread use around 2010.[3]
 The term “penholders” was defined as “the Council members who initiate and chair the informal drafting process” by the Portuguese representative in 2012, when he was Chair of the Council’s Informal Working Group on Documentation and Other Procedural Questions.

 A related article on this website details the history of penholding.
 In the Council’s earlier decades, penholding shifted more spontaneously among Council delegations.
-However, around 2003, a new arrangement came into being whereby a lead country tends uninterruptedly to “hold the pen” on a particular item for an extended period of time.
+However, around 2004, a new arrangement came into being whereby a lead country tends uninterruptedly to “hold the pen” on a particular item for an extended period of time.

 What marks this present arrangement is that in practice, the preponderance of fixed penholding, especially for country-specific matters, has been carried out by the “P3” – France, the United Kingdom and the United States.
 While this is sometimes referred to as the Council’s penholding system, it is important to keep in mind that these P3 penholders are self-designated, rather than having been appointed by the Security Council itself.